Jabłonków incident: Aftermath

 After the incident, German Generalmajor Eugen Ott, commander of the 7th Infantry Division, which was concentrated in the area of Žilina, apologised to Polish General Józef Kustroń, commander of the 21st Mountain Infantry Division, stationed nearby and responsible for border protection.
 Ott claimed that the action had been staged by an "insane" individual, who was acting on his own.

-The tunnel in Jabłonków was blown up by Colonel Witold Pirszel on 1 September 1939, at 06.00, 75 minutes after the German army started attacking Poland (undeclared war) and a few minutes before German troops arrived.
+The tunnel in Jabłonków was blown up by Colonel Witold Pirszel on 1 September 1939, at 06:00, 75 minutes after the German army started attacking Poland (undeclared war) and a few minutes before German troops arrived.
 Rail communication was partially reintroduced in February 1940, and in total in 1941.

+The incident provided the Polish Armed Forces with a warning that an invasion was likely imminent, causing the Polish government to quietly begin accelerating mobilization efforts.
+A full scale mobilization was not yet initiated due to fears of provoking the Germans and potentially angering Britain and France.
+The Polish Air Force would disperse most of its operational aircraft to secondary airfields leaving only trainers and non-operating aircraft at their normal bases.
+As a consequence the Luftwaffe would bomb mostly empty airfields on the first couple days of the war.